Curator4/io-tui/README.md

 - Tell ai to manifest character with an imagelink and it will call manifest itself, setting an appropiate prompt.
 - **IMPORTANT** when *manifesting*, pass the image as direct link, ie. it needs to end with .jpg or .png

+## disclaimer
+Yes, the closer the deadline became, the more vibe coding I did.
+I feature creeped too much to make it otherwise. 😔

 ##  features / roadmap

 - [x] basic functionality